wso2-attic/ballerina-integrator/README.md

    $ ballerina test
 ```

-When you run the unit tests, make sure that the JMS broker is up and running.
+When you run unit tests, make sure that the JMS broker is up and running.

 ## Deployment